TheGovernor-Krishna/NovaBank/README.md

 # 🏦 Banking Information System

-A console-based **Banking Information System** developed using **Core Java** as part of a Java Development Internship.
-The project simulates the core functionalities of a real-world banking application by implementing secure customer management, account operations, transaction processing, and persistent data storage.

 The primary objective of it is to provide a practical understanding of **Object-Oriented Programming (OOP)**, **Java Collections**, **File Handling**, **Serialization**, and **Exception Handling** through a modular and menu-driven banking application.

 ---